geoaigroup/awesome-vision-language-models-for-earth-observation/README.md

 # awesome-VLM4EO: awesome-vision-language-models-for-earth-observation
 A curated list of awesome visual language model papers and resources for remote sensing.
+This list is created by the GEOspatial Artificial Intelligence (GEOAI) research group at the National Center for Remote Sensing - CNRS, Lebanon.

+---**If you find this repository useful, please consider giving it a ⭐**

 **Table Of Contents**
 * [Image Captioning](#image-captioning)